freeanime/freeanime.tv/README.md

 # FreeAnime.tv
-Fast and free anime website for browsing online embedded anime content
+Fast and free anime website for browsing online embedded content

 ### Design Rules
 1. No backend.
 Being client-side allows use to have **zero** maintenance costs, which is important for the long-term survival of the project.